-A lumbar puncture is a procedure in which a hollow needle is inserted between the bones of the lower back and into the fluid which surrounds the lower part of the spinal cord.
-A sample of the fluid is then drawn off to be examined in the laboratory.
+A lumbar puncture is a medical procedure which involves inserting a hollow needle between the spinal bones of the lower back, into the fluid which surrounds the lower part of the spinal cord.
+This fluid is called the cerebrospinal fluid (CSF).
+A sample of this fluid is usually taken to be tested in the laboratory.